-Please note that the Administration Office hours have changed due to COVID-19, City Offices are open to the public with the Office hours of Monday -Thursday 8 a.m. to 4 p.m., Friday 8 a.m. – 12 p.m., closed Saturday and Sunday.
+Please note that the Airport Administration Office is open to the public Monday -Friday 8 a.m. to 4:30 p.m., closed Saturday and Sunday.
 Office closed daily 12 p.m. – 1 p.m. daily.

 Vehicles on the AOA may only be operated by persons with a proper and current Class I Authorization or Class II Authorization.

 Class I Authorization is for those individuals requiring access to specified non-movement areas (or non-controlled areas) of the AOA, but not needing access to the movement areas (or controlled areas) of the airfield.

 Class II Authorization is for individuals that require access to specified movement and safety areas (or controlled areas), as well as specified non-movement areas specified in a Class I Authorization.

 NOTE: All individuals requiring unescorted access to the movement and safety areas of the AOA must possess a Class II Authorization from the Battle Creek Executive Airport Administration before proceeding on movement and safety areas of the AOA.

 1. When a need is identified for an individual to have unescorted access to the airport, the individual will need to coordinate with the Airport Administration Office to determine the level of access that is required and the operational need.